refinedev/refine/.changeset/lucky-seals-yell.md

 "@refinedev/inferencer": patch
 ---

-fix: show code button for inferencer isn't visible on tutorials.
+fix: show code button for inferencers was not visible in smaller screens.